 Biomedicines, among which vaccines and monoclonal antibodies are the most widespread, offer very promising prospects for addressing globally the current needs in healthcare.
-It is acknowledged in the Pharmaceutical industry that the complexity of upstream cell culture development and downstream bioprocess makes it a challenge to maintain a profitable industrial activity based on these products.
+It is acknowledged in the Pharmaceutical industry that the complexity of upstream cell culture and downstream processes makes it a challenge to maintain a profitable industrial activity based on these products.

 Responding to unsatisfied needs